ZOOZ changed its name to Safari Niagara, but it still has the same owners and, more importantly, the same animals you’ve always loved.

 You can buy food at the Zooz snack stand.
 I imagine the line up must get pretty long on busy days, though.
-We didn’t buy lunch as we just wanted a cold drink but were pleasantly surprised to see that prices seemed reasonable for a zoo ($6 - $8 for meal combo) and they offered a fat slice of watermelon for $1.
+We didn’t buy lunch as we just wanted a cold drink but were pleasantly surprised to see that prices seemed reasonable for a zoo.
 Great to see they’re trying to offer some healthy treats.

 When to GO

 From May to October.
 After that the animals are moved to winter quarters.

 Location of ZOOZ

 The park is located at 2821 Stevensville Road in Stevensville, a small community in Fort Erie.
 Their phone numbers are:

 The zoo is only 10 min from Niagara Falls, really easy to get to.
 It’s about 90-minute to 2 hour drive from Toronto, depending on traffic.